Day 2 continued….

 The woman behind the counter told us the show Ghost Adventures had filmed at the hotel, which is pretty cool.
 The lobby was filled with people left over from the ghost tour, and everyone had a story to share.
 We got our key and made our way to room 209, not really sure what to expect (or what we should expect) at this point.
 We came for an experience…and that is what we got.
 Keep reading below:

 Every door at the motel has a painted wooden clown, as well as creepy clown decor in every room.
-So kitschy.

 After taking our stuff into our room, we decided to grab some dinner.
 A friend had recommended checking out the Mizpah Hotel, which is supposedly the most haunted place in Tonopah.
 The most commonly sighted ghost is the known as the Lady in Red.